1. 40+ In-Demand IT Skills Examples & Definition (2025)

 • Communication.
 Created attractive and easy to understand data visualisations and reports to explain security threats to non-technical staff.

-As you can see, that’s a much more impactful strategy than just writing a blank IT skills list.
+As you can see, that’s a much more impactful strategy than just writing a blank IT skills or computer skills list.
 But there are other ways to put IT skills in your CV too.

 IT Skills Examples—Separate Skills Section